 Do you mean I can’t buy Primera Class Copper Canyon train tickets on the train any more?

 That’s right, you can’t.
 According to our train conductor, the rules changed in March 2016.
 Previously, you could buy your Copper Canyon railway Primera tickets at the Viajes Flamingo office in Los Mochis, or purchase them on board the train.
-Advance purchase was only really deemed necessary at Christmas or Easter.
+Advanced purchase was only really seen as necessary during the high seasons of Christmas, Easter and during the Summer.

 How not to buy tickets on the Copper Canyon train